 We begin with a detailed demonstration of Algorithms~\ref{alg:generalized-joints} and \ref{alg:topo} on a complex mining robot, the Top Coal Caving Hydraulic Support Robot.
 Several other representative mining robot examples are then briefly presented in topological graphs.

-Fig. \ref{fig:sp1} shows the model and topology processing of the Top Coal Caving Hydraulic Support Robot.
-Figs. \ref{fig:sp1} (a1), (a2) and (a3) show the rendered model, where the indices of links and actuators are marked in black and orange, respectively.
+Figure~\ref{fig:sp1} shows the model and topology processing of the Top Coal Caving Hydraulic Support Robot.
+Figure~\ref{fig:sp1} (a1),(a2),(a3) show the rendered model, where the indices of links and actuators are marked in black and orange, respectively.
 For brevity, we omit the link indices of all actuator tubes and rods.
-This robot has a complex structure, featuring two pairs of supporting hydraulic actuators, front ($A_0$, $A_1$) and rear ($A_2$, $A_3$), as well as a multilevel front beam (see Fig.~\ref{fig:sp1}(a2)) and a telescopic tail beam (see Fig.~\ref{fig:sp1}(a3)).
-In the topological graph shown in Fig.~\ref{fig:sp1}(b), the links, joints, and actuators are represented as nodes, blue directed edges, and orange directed edges, respectively.
+This robot has a complex structure, featuring two pairs of supporting hydraulic actuators, front ($A_0$, $A_1$) and rear ($A_2$, $A_3$), as well as a multilevel front beam (see Figure~\ref{fig:sp1}(a2)) and a telescopic tail beam (see Figure~\ref{fig:sp1}(a3)).
+In the topological graph shown in Figure~\ref{fig:sp1}b, the links, joints, and actuators are represented as nodes, blue directed edges, and orange directed edges, respectively.
 Redundant actuators are visualized using a shared arrow.
-This topological information is encoded in the MRDF and is parsed into matrices $\boldsymbol{J}$, $\boldsymbol{Rd}$, $\boldsymbol{At}$, and $\boldsymbol{Ar}$ (see Eq.~(\ref{eq:sp1}) for $\boldsymbol{J}$ and $\boldsymbol{Rd}$).
+This topological information is encoded in the MRDF and is parsed into matrices $\boldsymbol{J}$, $\boldsymbol{Rd}$, $\boldsymbol{At}$, and $\boldsymbol{Ar}$ (see Equation~\eqref{eq:sp1} for $\boldsymbol{J}$ and $\boldsymbol{Rd}$):

-After Algorithm \ref{alg:generalized-joints}, all four-bars ($[L_{0},L_{1},L_{2},L_{3}]$ and $[L_{7},L_{8},L_{9},L_{10}]$) have been contracted into generalized joints, as indicated by the green directed arrows in Fig.~\ref{fig:sp1}(c).
-The ITEPs of all actuators are then obtained by Algorithm \ref{alg:topo} (see Fig.\ref{fig:sp1}(d)).
-In addition, the topology processing results of several other representative mining robots are shown in Fig.~\ref{fig:cases}.
-These include two important types of hydraulic support robots: the Shield-Type Hydraulic Support Robot (Fig.~\ref{fig:cases}(a)) and the Support-Shield Hydraulic Support Robot (Fig.~\ref{fig:cases}(b)), as well as the Roadheader Robot (Fig.~\ref{fig:cases}(c)).
-Several other robots with relatively simple topologies—namely, the Load-Haul-Dump Robot, Ventilation Door Robot, Drilling Jumbo Robot, and Shearer Robot—are illustrated in Fig.~\ref{fig:cases}(d).
+After Algorithm~\ref{alg:generalized-joints}, all four-bars ($[L_{0},L_{1},L_{2},L_{3}]$ and $[L_{7},L_{8},L_{9},L_{10}]$) have been contracted into generalized joints as indicated by the green directed arrows in Figure~\ref{fig:sp1}c.
+The ITEPs of all actuators are then obtained by Algorithm~\ref{alg:topo} (see Figure~\ref{fig:sp1}d).
+In addition, the topology processing results of several other representative mining robots are shown in Figure~\ref{fig:cases}.
+These include two important types of hydraulic support robots: the Shield-Type Hydraulic Support Robot (Figure~\ref{fig:cases}a) and the Support-Shield Hydraulic Support Robot (Figure~\ref{fig:cases}b), as well as the Roadheader Robot (Figure~\ref{fig:cases}c).
+Several other robots with relatively simple topologies—namely, the Load-Haul-Dump Robot, Ventilation Door Robot, Drilling Jumbo Robot, and Shearer Robot—are illustrated in Figure~\ref{fig:cases}d.
 The numbers of links, joints, and actuators for all mining robots, after merging fixed-joint chains during preprocessing, are summarized in Table~\ref{tab:robot_statistics}.